jamesdcheney0/continuing-education/aws/sa-associate/exam-strategy-sessions.md

 # Exam Strategy: Friday, February 17th, 2023
 - got all the questions right, and they made sense in context of what I've been studying this week

+# Exam Strategy: Friday, February 24th, 2023
+- reporting app on EC2 runs behind ALB.
+Instances run in Autoscaling group across multiple AZs. for complex reports, app can take up to 15 minutes to respond to request.
+SA concerned that users will receive errors if report request is in process during scale-in event
+    - sticky sessions are an ALB thing, unrelated to autoscaling.
+Do not force instances that the sessions are attached to remain healthy; do not affect autoscaling scale-in decisions
+    - cooldown period prevents autoscaling from making decisions about further scale-down or scale-up deicions, but doesn't consider established sessions & allow instances to stay up longer
+    - increase the deregistration delay timeout for target group of instances to greater than 900 seconds - this is the only one that forces instances to stay up for a while before terminating
+- IPv6 is supported by NAT gateway and egress-only IGW
+- use IaC for software app.
+Wants to test app before send traffic to them & looking for efficient
+    - use AWS CFN w parameter set to staging value in a separate environment other that prod (can't use snapshot deletion policy w CFN, doesn't snapshot all resources, and being able to just roll back stack if update fails is missing the point of the testing)
+    - route53 failover routing: think DR